 This article covers the common causes that the auto-enrollment prompt and tray icon may not show for a user.
-If you are attempting to set up auto-enrollment, please see the Smart Card Deployment Guide.
+If you are attempting to set up auto-enrollment, see the Smart Card Deployment Guide.

 GPO Is Not Applying

 For various reasons, the GPO you have created may not actually be applying to the workstation.
 To verify this, you can use the Registry Editor.